MMcClure11/sightings-client/NOTES.md

 # Deploy
   - [X] rails api deployed to Heroku, can navigate to api/vs/sightings and see all the objects
   - [X] frontend deployed to heroku, can login, signup, and logout
     - when rails s runs and send request from Heroku frontend, raises cookie cross-site issue
+    - when send request to heroku API using yarn start locally, raises same cookie cross-site issue
+    - when rails s and yarn start going, it WORKS but the same cookie cross-site issue is raised the first time I add a comment